Relaxation of Thermal Capillary Waves for Nanoscale Liquid Films on Anisotropic-slip Substrates: Conclusion

 \section{Conclusion}

 In this work, the effects of anisotropic slip on the relaxation of correlations of thermal capillary waves are investigated both numerically and analytically.
 We perform molecular dynamics simulations of liquid films bounded by isotropic-slip substrates and anisotropic-slip substrates.
 The correlations of Fourier modes obtained from simulations compare well with a Langevin equation, where a new dispersion relation considering the anisotropic-slip boundary condition is derived.
 Our results show that the larger slip length leads to faster decay of the correlations, and the anisotropic-slip leads to anisotropic relaxations of capillary wave correlations.
+Notably, other factors besides the anisotropic slip found here may lead to an anisotropic relaxation of capillary waves as well, such as the orientation dependent stiffness coefficient\cite{hoyt2002atomistic,benet2014computer}.

 Though the anisotropic surface used in our MD simulations is ideal, it may provide inspiration for making engineered surfaces that are anisotropic in slip, which may be useful in micro- or nano-fluidics to obtain a directional control on liquid transport.
 We also believe this work strengthens the applicability of using thermal capillary waves as a non-invasive method to infer slip length in future experiments using existing isotropic or anisotropic-slip substrates.
 The temporal correlations can be directly obtained in experiments using x-ray techniques\cite{po2015,ki2003} and they can be fitted with analytical solutions developed here to obtain slip length, which is the usual way to infer properties of interests using surface waves.
-Notably, this article provides guidance on the experimental setup, in particular showing that temporal correlations of capillary waves of thick films ($qh_0\gg 1$) can not be used to measure slip.
+Notably, this article provides guidance on the experimental setup, in particular showing that slip length is not measurable from temporal correlations of capillary waves of thick films ($qh_0\gg 1$).

 \begin{acknowledgement} We wish to acknowledge the financial support by the EPSRC (grants EP/N016602/1, EP/P020887/1, EP/S029966/1 \& EP/P031684/1). \end{acknowledgement}

 \begin{suppinfo} The following file is available free of charge. \begin{itemize} \item SupportingInformation.pdf: a derivation of the anisotropic dispersion relation. \end{itemize}